THOMAS W. SWETNAM REGENTS PROFESSOR OF DENDROCHRONOLOGY, EMERITUS

 Calvin Farris, National Park Service

-Henri Grissino-Mayer, University of Tennessee
+Henri Grissino-Mayer, retired

 Jose Iniquez, US Forest Servic